isralduke/thatbook/28-hosea.md

 > <a name="2:11">2:11</a> I will put an end to all her celebration:
 > her annual religious festivals,
 > monthly new moon celebrations,
-> and weekly Sabbath festivities—
+> and weekly Sabbath festivities —
 > all her appointed festivals.
 > <a name="2:12">2:12</a> I will destroy her vines and fig trees,
 > of which she said, “These are my wages for prostitution